 Tyler Neal: Junior High Coach

-Tyler Neal is entering his 3rd season with the New Hope Baseball Program after spending the 2016 season on staff at Long Beach High School.
+Tyler Neal is entering his 4th season with the New Hope Baseball Program.
+He spent the 2016 season on staff at Long Beach High School.
 Neal was a volunteer student assistant on the 2015 staff.
 His main responsibilities will be to run the Junior High Program and assist with the JV/V. Coach Neal graduated in 2009 from Edinburg High School where he was a 4-year starter.
 After graduation, Neal signed with East Central Community College to continue his baseball career.
 After finishing at ECCC, Neal went on the Mississippi State University and graduated in 2015 with a bachelor's degree in kinesiology.
 Coach Neal, 26, and his wife Keeton both teach at New Hope Middle School.

 Nich Morrow: Assistant Junior High Coach